spenhar/spenhar.github.io/README.md

 Portfolio

 This is my portfolio site.

-I work here and play some too.
+I will explore paper.js, p5.js, and GSS.